dipien/gradle-timer-plugin/README.md

 # Gradle Timer Plugin
 Gradle Plugin to measure the build times of a project

 Every time a build is executed on gradle, this plugin will report the build time to a server.
-You can use [Quick Entities](https://github.com/fernandospr/quick-entities) to host the server.
+You can use [Quick Entities](https://github.com/fernandospr/quick-entities) as the server.

 The following is an example of the POST request that the plugin will execute: